pippinbarr/v-r-4-99/process/works.md

 This is an area where I worry a touch about things that are too big?
 But hopefully not?

 * https://assetstore.unity.com/packages/3d/environments/dungeons/medieval-dungeon-torture-chamber-131181
-  * A pretty impressiv dungeon.
+  * A pretty impressive dungeon.
 I'm SUPER curious about the issue of getting in and out of a space like this though?
 * The environmental stuff is one of those moments where we kind of get to Kabokov style things though right?
 * https://assetstore.unity.com/packages/3d/environments/dungeons/medieval-treasure-113695
   * Glinty sparkly treasure...